-First do the front hand body part of Bernie the Cat.
-Sew the buttons for eyes.
+First, do the front hand body part of Bernie the Cat.
+Sew the buttons for the eyes.
 Use embroidery thread and really make sure that the buttons are well sewn on the fabric, especially if you are sewing the toy for the little guys.
 Second, position the felt nose and sew it on the fabric using the running stitch.
 Thirdly, add the smiley mouth with black embroidery thread using the stem stitch.
 Last, sew the heart from felt with embroidery thread using the running stitch.

 Sew the legs, hands, and tail parts together by placing them right side together.
 Turn them around and stuff with the filler.

 Iron the bottom edge of the main body parts like this to make closing together later easier.

 Position the ears and hands on the front body part on the right side, pin them.
 Place the back body part right sides together on the top and pin well.
 Sew living the bottom open completely.
 Turn around and fill with the filler.

 Position the legs into the body and pin them together.
 Sew.

 Sew the open part of the tail together.
 Sew by hand the tail a little bit sideways on the backside of the body.
 That is it!
 You have just made your own Bernie the Cat.
 Now give him a nice massage to position the filling nicely.
 Do not hurry; you know how much cats love to cuddle.